CSU-ULMS/update-patron-address-type/README.md

 # update-patron-address-type
-Python 3Update Alma users' primary address to include a home address type.
+Update Alma users' primary address to include a home address type.
 User records are changed based on Analytics data.
 Enables personal delivery requesting for Primo users.

 This program is a derrivative work of the "alma-add-home-address-type-to-preferred-master" program created by Christina Hennessey at CSU Northridge.